 Before interventional radiology techniques were available, bladder stones required invasive surgery.
 With surgery, the patient’s abdomen and bladder would be cut open and the stones removed.

-Kidney stones are painful and all-too-common for pets (just like humans).
+Kidney stones are painful and all too common for pets (just like humans).
 Even if the stones pass during urination, they can damage your pet’s urinary system.
-Interventional radiology allows our specialists to find the stones and break them up using innovative technology.
+Interventional radiology allows our specialists to find the stones and break them up using an innovative technology called laser lithotripsy.
+A laser passed through a scope is used to break stones into small pieces that can then be removed or passed.

 Kidney Stones in Cats

-Other causes of ureteral obstruction include mucous or blood “plugs” that form due to kidney infections or other causes.
+Other causes of ureteral blockage include accumulations of mucus or blood cells that may form due to kidney infections or other causes.

 Other Conditions Treatable with IR